Access Module 1: Foundations from the Texas Dyslexia Identification Academy for free.

 Visit the International Dyslexia Association website for an article on bilingualism and dyslexia.

-Core reading instruction (Tier 1) resources are available through our Strengthening Tier 1 Reading Online Course Series.
+Core reading instruction resources are available through our Strengthening Tier 1 Reading Online Course Series.

 Dyslexia is not the result of low intelligence.
 An unexpected gap exists between learning aptitude and achievement in school.
 The problem is not behavioral, psychological, motivational or social, and people with dyslexia do not 'see backward'.
 Dyslexia is not a disease; it has no cure.
 People with dyslexia are unique, each having individual strengths and weaknesses.
-Dyslexia describes a different kind of mind, often gifted and productive, that learns differently.
-Dyslexics often show special talent in areas that require visual, spatial and motor integration.
+Dyslexics may show special talent in areas that require visual, spatial and motor integration.
 Many dyslexics are creative and have talent in areas such as art, athletics, architecture, graphics, electronics, mechanics, drama, music or engineering.